 Defence and security cooperation

 We have a strong and wide-ranging defence partnership with PNG that builds on our shared history and is firmly focused on the future.
-We support the PNG Defence Force in their efforts to contribute to security and stability in the region and beyond, and to become a capable defence partner for Australia.
-The bilateral Defence Cooperation Program, Australia’s largest with any country, involves training and technical advice, a number of regular bilateral exercises.
-Australia is supporting PNG implement its 2013 Defence White Paper; the first Defence White Paper in almost 15 years sets out an ambitious agenda to modernise and professionalise the PNGDF.
+We support the PNG Defence Force (PNGDF) in their efforts to contribute to security and stability in the region and beyond.
+The bilateral Defence Cooperation Program, Australia’s largest with any country, involves training and technical advice, and a number of regular bilateral exercises.
+Australia is supporting PNG to implement its 2013 Defence White Paper; the first Defence White Paper in almost 15 years sets out an ambitious agenda to modernise and professionalise the PNGDF.
 We continue to work together in the key area of maritime security, including continued operation of PNG’s Pacific Patrol Boats.
 Australia has made a strong commitment to support PNG’s hosting of APEC in 2018, particularly to assist PNG prepare for the security arrangements.
 This will involve support from both the Australian Defence Force and the Australian Federal Police.
-The PNG Defence Force made a valuable contribution to peace in the region through its decade long involvement in bringing peace and stability back to Solomon Islands.
+The PNGDF made a valuable contribution to peace in the region through its decade long involvement in bringing peace and stability back to Solomon Islands.

 From the mid-2000s, PNG experienced over a decade of comparatively robust economic growth, with expanding formal employment opportunities and strong growth in government expenditure and revenues.
 This economic performance was driven by high international prices for PNG’s exports (including for agriculture), conservative fiscal policies and construction activity related to the PNG LNG project.
 Economic growth peaked in 2014 with the commencement of exports from the LNG Project.